-Fluctuations in the syndicate's trading currencies against the US dollar would result in a change to profit and to net asset value.
+Fluctuations in the syndicate's trading currencies against the US dollar would result in a change to profit and net asset value.
 The table below gives an indication of the impact on profit and net assets of a percentage change in relative strength of US dollar against the value of sterling, Canadian dollar and euro, simultaneously.
-The analysis is based on the current information available and an assumption that the impact of foreign exchange on non-monetary items will be nil.
+The analysis is based on the current information available and an assumption that the impact of foreign exchange on non-monetary items will be nil and is presented net of the impact of the exchange rate derivatives referenced above.